jgoodell/EngineeringMidLevel/README.md

 ### postgre
 Download the PostGre.app from postgreapp.com, drag the app to the Applications dicrectory.
 Double click the application and you have a running postgre instance.

+#### psycopg2
+After installing PostGre.app add

+    /Applications/Postgres.app/Contents/Versions/9.4/bin

+to your PATH.
+Then using PIP install psycopg2 using.

+    $ pip install psycopg2